 To qualify as LTC in Washington state, a long-term care rider attached to a life insurance or annuity policy must pay a benefit dedicated to cover long-term care services.
 A rider that specifies its benefits pay for long-term care services, as opposed to a lump sum or payments to be used at the discretion of the insured, can be considered LTC insurance.
 As such, it will be subject to most of the same requirements the OIC applies to LTC insurance.

 LTC insurance also includes “qualified” long-term care insurance riders to life insurance policies.
 These are also called federally tax-qualified long-term care insurance riders and they satisfy the requirements of sections 7702B(b) and (e) of the internal revenue code of 1986, as amended.

 What riders do not qualify as long-term care insurance?

 A type of rider found in some life insurance policies called an accelerated death benefit does not qualify as LTC insurance.
 An accelerated death benefit is when the death benefit of a life insurance policy is gradually reduced and converted to cash payments following the diagnosis of a terminal illness.
-For an accelerated death benefit to quality as LTC insurance, the rider must comply with all the long-term care regulations and will refer to long-term care services in the name of the rider.
+For an accelerated death benefit to qualify as LTC insurance, the rider must comply with all the long-term care regulations and will refer to long-term care services in the name of the rider.
 An example is an “Acceleration of Death Benefit for Qualified Long-Term Care Services.”